pkaul/serverchallenge/README.md

     for more details.
 * _If-Modified-Since_: Proper handling of conditional requests based on modification time is already included in above mentioned `ResourceHttpRequestHandler`
 * _ETag, If-Match and If-Non-Match_: This is handled by [ShallowEtagHeaderFilter](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/filter/ShallowEtagHeaderFilter.html).
-    Note that this implementation has some limitations (e.g. regarding memory usage and spec compliance) that are mentioned in [StaticFileController](./src/main/java/de/girino/serverchallenge/StaticFileController.java) in more detail.
+    Note that this implementation has some limitations (e.g. regarding memory usage and spec compliance) that are described in [StaticFileController](./src/main/java/de/girino/serverchallenge/StaticFileController.java) in more detail.
 * _HTTP/1.1 keep-alive_: Apache Tomcat supports both HTTP/1.0 and HTTP/1.1 fully and is therefore able to properly handle keep-alive behaviour according to its specification.
 See [documentation](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#HTTP/1.1_and_HTTP/1.0_Support) for more details.

 Additional Assumptions
 * The resulting server will be executed on local workstations only and will not exposed to the internet.
 Thus, security (e.g. protecting resources) does not need to be considered here.
-* Purpose of this server is to serve a small website having small files only rather than serving large files (such as large video files).
-   Therefore total size of all files as well as the size of a single file does not exceed a few MBs.
+* Total size of all served files fits easily into JVM's heap space (a couple of MBs).
+No large files (such as videos) are going to be served by this implementation.

 ## Project Directory Layout